 A man who depends upon blessedness is one who relies upon God and his representatives to define morality and to enforce it.
 He is a child of God — a ward who would not dream of claiming personal responsibility.
 The individual is more like a child who has grown up and left home.
 More dramatically put, man killed God in order to replace him.
 Either that or, having killed God, man was obliged to fill the resulting void.
 In either case he assumed the powers of moral judgment previously limited to divinities.

-The voracious consumer who chases commodities because he is told these will make him happy, the obedient convert who believes unflinchingly in the 10 commandments because his priest has convinced him of hell, the pupil who behaves as the master instructs because he is lost and the master provides answers; they are all Mann’s ‘blessed’ children of God, who have given up the task of deciding for themselves how to live, and have granted this responsibility to someone else.
+The voracious consumer who chases commodities because he is told these will make him happy, the obedient convert who believes unflinchingly in the 10 commandments because his priest has convinced him of hell, the pupil who behaves as the master instructs because he is lost and the master provides answers; they are all Mann’s ‘blessed’ children of God; having given up the task of deciding for themselves how to live, they have granted this responsibility to someone else.

-Mann and Jung argue that by taking life into our own hands, we cease being reflections of others and grow into ourselves.
+Mann and Jung argue (in different ways) that by taking life into our own hands, we cease being reflections of others and grow into ourselves.
 We become individuals.